MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 1. In the Configuration Manager console, navigate **Monitoring** > **Security** and then select **Microsoft Defender ATP**.

-1. Review the Microsoft Defender Advanced Threat Protection dashboard.
+1. Review the Microsoft Defender for Endpoint dashboard.

     - **Microsoft Defender ATP Agent Onboarding Status**: The number and percentage of eligible managed client computers with active Microsoft Defender ATP policy onboarded